 OVW grant programs include:

 Not sure if this describes your program?
 Contact us.
 We’ll help you determine whether the Advocacy Learning Center fits your organization.

 Here is a list of ALC program graduates from around the country:

 How does it work?

-Program teams including both management and front-line staff (about 40 individuals) will move through the course together in a class.
-These team members then work with their local staff, volunteers, and board members at your local organization to consider and try new ways of doing advocacy
+Program teams including both management and front-line staff will move through the virtual course together in a class.
+These team members then work with their organization’s staff, volunteers, and board members to consider and try new ways of doing advocacy

 What about the cost?

-Once selected for the Advocacy Learning Center, we will discuss any subsidy needs you may have for travel expenses for your team, and we will work with you to determine if federal Office on Violence Against Women set-aside training funds are available.
+Once selected for the Advocacy Learning Center, we will discuss any subsidy needs you may have, and we will work with you to determine if federal Office on Violence Against Women set-aside training funds are available to cover your expenses.
 We ask programs to use OVW set-aside training funds whenever possible so the Learning Center can also be available to advocacy programs who do not receive OVW funds.

 We do not want costs to prevent any advocacy program from applying.
 Contact us with any questions you may have about costs.